tukangcode/SSTracker/README.md

 ## 🧰 How to Use

 1. 🔧 Install [Tampermonkey](https://www.tampermonkey.net/)  or similar extension
-2. 📥 Install the script via [Greasy Fork - SSTracker](https://greasyfork.org/scripts/XXXXX-ssttracker-shopee-spending-tracker)
+2. 📥 Install the script via [Greasy Fork - SSTracker](https://greasyfork.org/en/scripts/538963-shopee-advanced-order-parser-v3-5) or release page.
 3. 🛒 Visit any **Shopee order history page**
 4. 🖥️ Click **"Parse Orders"** in the top-right floating panel
 5. 📊 Use buttons to: